 How Safe is the Food We Eat

-Food safety in the United States is an often overlooked area of concern.
+Food safety in the United States is often an overlooked area of concern.
 Americans generally do not spend much time thinking about deadly toxins that could be in their food.
 But with Americans eating more and more imported food from poorly inspected and unknown places, the possibility of tainted food continues to rise.

-Americans now get 15 to 20 percent of all the food they consume from overseas.
+Americans now get 15 to 20 percent of all of the food they consume from overseas.
 This includes two-thirds of our fruits and vegetables, and 80 percent of our shrimp and other seafood.
 Despite the nearly unavoidable nature of imported food, our government agencies lack the ability to properly inspect imported food for contaminants.
 We currently inspect only a small fraction of all imported food, and Americans are getting sick as a result.

-Food safety is not just a health issue; it is also an economic one.
+Food safety is not just a health issue – it is also an economic one.
 A report from The Produce Safety Product concluded that foodborne illnesses cost the U.S. economy approximately $152 billion annually.
 With this massive cost hanging over our heads, it seems finding the proper funding to increase our food safety is more important and less costly than ever.
 Our economy cannot afford to be set back by preventable illnesses.